Part I: The Symbols

 The stone was found in a farmer’s field, plowed up to expose its sandstone face.
 It has since been moved to nearby Dunnichen in Scotland.
 The stone measures a little over four and a half feet tall, two feet wide and one foot thick.

 My writer’s imagination immediately seized on this spectacular stone, and I have given it the name “The Queen’s Stone.”
-It shall find a place in my writing, and a lovely woman shall be created to befit the stone.
-You read it here first, my friends.
+It has found a place in my writing, and a lovely woman has already been created (by artist/author Rebecca Poole) to befit the stone.
+I show the link after this article.

 Here is another stone found near Aberlemno in Angus (roughly 20 miles NE of Dundee, Scotland) that is famously called the Serpent Stone.
 Archaeologists call it Aberlemno I, referring to its “class I status” as I describe above.
 As much as the first stone reminds me of a powerful woman, this one speaks of a strong male figure, perhaps a king.
 It is five feet tall, and the back of the stone is incised by “cup marks,” perhaps carved in a distant prehistoric time.
 The “feminine” symbols of mirror and comb are located near the bottom, and the center, like the Dunnichen Stone, is dominated by the Z-rod and disk symbols.
 The dominant position of the serpent and the overall phallic shape are, to me, remarkably a male, just as as the flower and overall shape of the Dunnichen Stone conjure up a female image.